Reasons to Go Late Season Rafting

 As the white water levels of the Arkansas river fall, so do the number of rafters on the river.
 Yet there are still many exciting stretches of whitewater, with Class III-IV rapids ready to ignite laughter and thrill on your last summer adventure…

-Late season rafting is, on many accounts, different from early and mid-summer rafting—yet these differences make this time of year the favorite for many adventurers when it comes to river exploration.
+Late season rafting is, on many accounts, different from early and mid-summer rafting—yet these differences make this time of year the favorite for many adventurers and an ideal whitewater rafting season when it comes to river exploration.

 Why Late Season Rafting is One of the Best Times of the Year